rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 With the implementation of area and perimeter in hand, we're ready to take the final step in the problem specification.
 To modify our initial loop to enclose maximum area, we need to modify each point in the list so that the loop occupies more and more area, while maintaining its perimeter equal to $C$.
-When it is no longer possible to increase the enclosed area, it means we have found the solution to our problem.
+When we can no longer increase the enclosed area, we have found a solution to our problem.

-We will define a mathematical function whose minimum value will give us a set of points that maximise the area while maintaining the perimeter.
-First we will write this function down and then deconstruct its meaning.
-The function is the
+However, we want to increase the area _while_ keeping the perimeter fixed.
+To build in this constraint, we will construct a function that depends on both the area and the perimeter.
+The minimum value of this function will give us a list of points that simultaneously maximise the area pin the perimeter.
+That function is the following:
-following:

 $$
 \begin{align*}